RainLoop/rainloop-webmail/CONTRIBUTING.md

 ---

-If you have any questions, open an issue or email support@rainloop.net.
+If you have any questions, open an issue or email support@snappymail.eu.